greenelab/django-genes/README.rst

   * (Required) Input gene history file.
 A gzipped example file can be found at: ftp://ftp.ncbi.nih.gov/gene/DATA/gene_history.gz
-  * (Required) tax_id: Taxonomy ID assigned by NCBI to this organism.
-Any other organisms in input file will be skipped.
+  * (Required) tax_id: Taxonomy ID assigned by NCBI to a certain organism.
+Genes of the other organisms in input file will be skipped.
   * (Optional) tax_id_col: column number of tax_id in input file.
 Default is 1.
   * (Optional) discontinued_id_col: column number of discontinued GeneID in input file.
 Default is 3.